Trajectron++: Dynamically-Feasible Trajectory Forecasting With Heterogeneous Data: Experiments

 \subsection{nuScenes Dataset}

-To further evaluate our model's ability to use heterogeneous data and simultaneously model multiple semantic classes of agents, we evaluate it on the nuScenes dataset~\cite{CaesarBankitiEtAl2019}.
-Again, we use our deterministic Mode-Mode output scheme to fairly compare with other single-trajectory predictors.
-We forecast the trajectories of both Pedestrians and Cars, two semantic object classes which incorporate many of the 23 possible object classes present in the dataset.
-To obtain an estimate of our prediction quality degradation over time, we compute our model's FDE at $t = \{1, 2, 3, 4\}s$ for all tracked objects (with at least $4s$ of available future data). \cref{fig:nuscenes_fde_line} visualizes our result in comparison with state-of-the-art vehicle trajectory prediction models.
-Results for pedestrians can be found in the appendix.
-We also implement a constant velocity baseline, which simply maintains the agent's heading and speed for the prediction horizon.
-Note that our model was only trained to predict $3s$ into the future, thus our performance at $4s$ also provides a measure of our model's capability to generalize beyond its training configuration.
-As can be seen, our model outperforms existing approaches without facing a sharp degradation in performance after $3s$.
+To further evaluate the model's ability to use heterogeneous data and simultaneously model multiple semantic classes of agents, we evaluate it on the nuScenes dataset~\cite{CaesarBankitiEtAl2019}.
+Again, the deterministic ML output scheme is used to fairly compare with other single-trajectory predictors.
+The trajectories of both Pedestrians and Cars are forecasted, two semantic object classes which account for most of the 23 possible object classes present in the dataset.
+To obtain an estimate of prediction quality degradation over time, we compute the model's FDE at $t = \{1, 2, 3, 4\}s$ for all tracked objects with at least $4s$ of available future data.
+We also implement a constant velocity baseline, which simply maintains the agent's heading and speed for the prediction horizon. \cref{tab:nuscenes_fde} (a) summarizes the model's performance in comparison with state-of-the-art vehicle trajectory prediction models.
+Since other methods use a detection/tracking module (whereas ours does not), to establish a fair comparison we subtracted other methods' detection and tracking error from their reported values.
+The dynamics integration scheme and map encoding yield a noticeable improvement with vehicles, as their dynamically-extended unicycle dynamics now differ from the single integrator assumption made by the base model.
+Note that our method was only trained to predict $3s$ into the future, thus its performance at $4s$ also provides a measure of its capability to generalize beyond its training configuration.
+Other methods do not report values at $2$s and $4$s.
+As can be seen, \emphalgname{} outperforms existing approaches without facing a sharp degradation in performance after $3s$.
+Our approach's performance on pedestrians is reported in \cref{tab:nuscenes_ped} (b), where the inclusion of HD maps and dynamics integration similarly improve performance as in the pedestrian datasets.